ONSdigital/blaise-integration-tests/README.md

 To run the tests, you must have a valid license for the local version of Blaise.
 The tests utilise the Blaise NuGet API, which checks the license status.

-License information can be found in GCP Secrets Manageer.
+License information can be found in GCP Secrets Manager.

 To register the license, you have two options: